fatihonay/Deep-Learning-Journey/docs/source/foundation_models/ShallowFBCSPNet.md

 ##  In the sha-ha-sha-la-la-la-llow

-I gues you know the famous song from Lady Gaga and Bradley Cooper - Shallow.
-Yep, this is a love song and it may sound irrelevant in middle of deep learning models.
-Let me to create meteaphor for our topic please.
+You probably know the famous song "Shallow" by Lady Gaga and Bradley Cooper.
+Yes, it is a love song, and it might seem irrelevant in the middle of a deep learning tutorial, but let me create a metaphor for our topic.

+Two lovers are telling some phrases to each other to declare their emotions in this world.
+And finally they agreed to deep dive through the surface and being far way from the shallow.
+Because, they know that other will know their intentions, feelings, privates in the shallow.
+In our case, we face a similar choice with our models.
+We can stay with the Shallow model where the features are known and interpretable.
+Or, we can choose the Deep model to discover complex, hidden patterns where our understanding cannot reach.

 ```{note}
 I'm off the deep end, watch as I dive in